nabbar/golib/ioutils/README.md

 ### aggregator

-**Purpose**: Thread-safe write aggregator that serializes concurrent write operations to a single output function.
+**Purpose**: Thread-safe write aggregator that buffers and serializes concurrent write operations to a single writer function.

 **Key Features**:
 - Concurrent writes from multiple goroutines